Advancements

 This simple test is called auscultation.

-“If only normal respiratory sounds generated by the air entering and leaving the lung are heard, this is often called ‘sounds clear,’ which means there are no additional abnormal sounds that might indicate the presence of lung disease.”
+“If only normal breathing sounds generated by the air entering and leaving the lung are heard, this is often called ‘sounds clear,’ which means there are no additional abnormal sounds that might indicate the presence of lung disease.”

 • Wheezing and rhonchi (“musical” sounds) are typical for asthma (bronchial narrowing, excessive airway mucus) and COPD (bronchial narrowing and excessive airway mucus).